top of page

 Decodable books take away the guessing element and lead with a curated selection of words.
 All decodable books on my shelf engage children from the beginning.

 Decodable books encourage children by giving lots of repetition with words and code knowledge previously taught.
-This enables children to feel successful from the very beginning — maximizing positive interactions with books will ensure growing confidence as your child has increased exposure to print.
+This enables children to feel successful from the very beginning — maximising positive interactions with books will ensure growing confidence as your child has increased exposure to print.

 The stories work through the initial code plus the 'qu' spelling pattern and double letters ff, ll, ss and zz.
-The books are available in three formats.
-Foldable book, A5 and A4.
-Use the books after instruction, for revision and repetition.
+The books are available in three formats — foldable book, A5 and A4.
+Use the books after instruction for revision and repetition.

 Decodable reading books support all children to achieve